intelligencelab3/sc24/abc2pyg/README.md

-# Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks (DAC'23)
+# GROOT: Graph Edge Re-growth and Partitioning for the Verification of Large Designs in Logic Synthesis

 ## Installation